Artisan-Peeper/gaze-detect/README.md

 1. **Running on browser:** just run the html file inside the folders on your browser.

-2. **Testing** Try to move your face towards the camera/webcam even an object to detect it
+2. **Testing** Try to move your face towards the camera/webcam try to look left or rigt
 3. ### You are welcome to modify and add updates on the project.
 Happy Coding!

 ---